/resource-center/tree-varieties/apple-tree/

 Apple tree

-Spring flowers, summer shade and delicious fruit are just some of the wonderful benefits of owning an apple tree.
-These trees prefer dry, warm climates and moist, loamy soil.
+Spring flowers, summer shade and delicious fruit are just some of the wonderful benefits of owning an apple fruit tree.
+These trees prefer dry climates and moist, loamy soil.
 Fruit is produced by the pollination of the tree’s flowers.
-Because many apple trees do not self-pollinate, a variety of apple trees that bloom at the same time need to be planted to encourage self-pollination and fruit production.
+Because many apple trees do not self-pollinate, a variety of apple trees that bloom at the same time should be planted to encourage self-pollination and fruit production.
 An apple tree will usually bear fruit in its fourth or fifth year.
 Fruit comes in many sizes and colors and is best eaten right off the tree.

 Two red apples

-Apple trees unfortunately are susceptible to many insect and disease issues and require special attention.
-By properly controlling insects and disease, fertilizing and regularly pruning the trees you can enjoy the beauty and fruit of this tree on your landscape for years.
+Apple trees are unfortunately susceptible to many insect and disease issues and require special attention.
+With proper tree disease treatment, fertilization, and routine pruning, you can enjoy the beauty and fruit of this tree on your landscape for years.

 All dead or diseased branches should be pruned, and any dried up apples, fallen leaves and plant debris should be removed away from trees.